joefitzgerald/sfdc/README.md

 go get -u github.com/joefitzgerald/sfdc
 ```

-**Note:** this package requires Go 1.18 or later.
+**Note:** this package requires `go` `1.18` or later.

 ### Connect to the Salesforce API

-⚠️ You should make sure you have completed the steps outlined in [Getting Started with the Salesforce API](#getting-started-with-the-salesforce-api) section.
+⚠️ You should make sure you have completed the steps outlined in the [Getting Started with the Salesforce API](#getting-started-with-the-salesforce-api) section, below.

 ```go
 package main